autumnleaves123/info-2300-final-project/documents/design-plan.md

 ### Client Description

-[Tell us about your client.
-Who is your client?
-What kind of website do they want?
-What are their key goals?]

 Our client will be CUDAP, the Cornell University Deaf Awareness Project, which is a club under SAFC and the Public Service Center.
 CUDAP was created 7 years ago when there was an emergency situation in Ithaca and someone needed an interpreter, but there was none available.
 Then, a Cornell student stepped in who was not certified, and thus CUDAP was founded.
 CUDAP provides students with opportunities to learn about and participate in raising awareness concerning the issues facing the Deaf community through meetings, service trip, events, and incorporating ASL into the school-year curriculum at Cornell.

 The club part of this program involves general body meetings, where the members present a powerpoint of signs with a theme to increase awareness of ASL and teach popular songs in ASL and perform them, and they conduct workshops with different groups on campus.
 CUDAP just recently brought SA initiative 41 (establishing American Sign Language ASL classes to fulfill the foreign languages requirement at Cornell) to the Student Assembly and it passed unanimously!